filecoin-project/filecoin-docs/docs/introduction/faq.md

 If you lost the data itself, then no, there’s no way to recover that, and you will be slashed for it.
 If the data itself is recoverable, though (say you just missed a Windowed PoSt), then the Recovery process will let you regain the sector.

-### How likely is the NSE algorithm to come on line later?Is AMD's configuration the most consistent with the current SDR algorithm
+### How likely is the NSE algorithm to come on line later?
+Is AMD's configuration the most consistent with the current SDR algorithm

 About NSE: NSE is one of the best candidates for a proof upgrade, and teams are working on implementation.
 But there are other candidates too, which are promising as well.
 It may be that another algorithm ends up better than NSE -- we don’t know yet.
 Proof upgrades will arrive after mainnet launch and will coexist.